 Conventional crib mattresses are treated with toxic, fire-retardant chemicals.
 These chemicals evaporate with time, exposing your baby to dangerous toxins—a pretty scary thought considering your little one will spend as much as 16 hours a day in bed.

 Organic mattresses offer a safer alternative, but shopping for one can be a challenge.
 “Organic” labels tend to jack up the price, and questionable certification standards make it difficult to know if you’re really getting what you paid for.
-Need answers?
-Check out our organic mattress buying guide.

 04 of 07

 Avoid Ready-to-Assemble Furniture

 If you’re looking for eco-friendly furniture, give the big-box stores and their “ready-to-assemble” furnishings a miss.
 Furniture made using pressed-wood products, such as plywood, particleboard, and medium-density fiberboard often contains formaldehyde—a known carcinogen linked to headaches, asthma, and skin irritation.